chris-short/devopsish.com/content/post/123/index.md

 [Highly Available Control Plane with kubeadm 1.14+](https://octetz.com/posts/ha-control-plane-k8s-kubeadm) — "Kubernetes 1.14 introduced an ALPHA feature for dynamically adding master nodes to a cluster.
 This prevents the need to copy certificates and keys among nodes relieving orchestration and complexity in the bootstrapping process."

-[Programming Kubernetes](https://learning.oreilly.com/library/view/programming-kubernetes/9781492047094/) — "While Kubernetes has established itself as the industry standard for managing containers and their life cycles, there’s a definite need for good practices on how to write native applications.
+[Programming Kubernetes](https://learning.oreilly.com/library/view/programming-kubernetes/9781492047094/) — "While Kubernetes has established itself as the industry standard for managing containers and their life cycles, there's a definite need for good practices on how to write native applications.
 This practical guide shows application and infrastructure developers, DevOps practitioners, and site reliability engineers how to develop cloud native apps that run on Kubernetes."

 [Hannah Montana Linux](http://hannahmontana.sourceforge.net/) — One of the best gags ever played on me was when I started on the Technology team at McClatchy Interactive.
 We had a bunch of meetings and the engineer in charge of laptops, office servers, etc. Said my desk was all set and he slapped a fresh copy of the distro the team used the most on it.
 "Wow!
 Thanks, buddy."
 I boot it up and it auto logins to Hannah Montana Linux.
 "What the fuck is this shit?!?"
 Laughter erupts from every cube within earshot as the damn theme song plays.